EnviroDIY/LearnEnviroDIY/_episodes/09-ModularSensorsOverview.md

 ### Anatomy of Modular Sensors Sketches
 Open your copy of *simple_logging.ino*.
 This sketch is 580 lines long with multiple sections.
 We will give you a what you need to know for each section.

-- **Header (lines 1-16)** Comments about the authors and purpose of the sketch.
+- **Header** Comments about the authors and purpose of the sketch.
 You may add your own deployment notes in this section, but we generally leave the other attribution information intact.

-- **Include statements (18-23)** Calls all of the libraries needed to run the sketch.
+- **Include statements** Calls all of the libraries needed to run the sketch.
 You still need to make sure your platformio.ini file has all of the necessary lib_deps.
 If you have compile errors, comparing the include statements in the sketch to your platformio.ini file may be helpful.

-- **Logger settings (26-37)** This is where you set your logging interval (e.g. 15 minutes), your time zone (Central is UTC -6, and we always stay in standard time).
+- **Logger settings** This is where you set your logging interval (e.g. 15 minutes), your time zone (Central is UTC -6, and we always stay in standard time).
 You will rename the sketch to match your sketch name for deployments.
 In the LoggerID space, we usually include a string that indicates the site name, the logger type, and the logger serial number (e.g. Pond05_Mayfly_321456).
 Keeping these in good form can aid in parsing data from multiple sites.

-- **Board and processor settings (40-56)** The default in the EnviroDIY ecosystem is for the Mayfly logger.
+- **Board and processor settings** The default in the EnviroDIY ecosystem is for the Mayfly logger.
 However, if you are using a different board, you may enter the pin locations for the LEDs, button, and SD card in this section.

-- **Real Time Clock (59-64)** Technically this is the beginning of the list of sensors, but this one is the real time clock (RTC) on the Mayfly, and the Maxim DS3231 is the RTC most commonly in use in the Arduino world.
+- **Real Time Clock** Technically this is the beginning of the list of sensors, but this one is the real time clock (RTC) on the Mayfly, and the Maxim DS3231 is the RTC most commonly in use in the Arduino world.
 The RTC has a temperature sensor that we are able to log to monitor the temperature of the Mayfly.

 - **Massive list of sensors (67-410)** This next section lists nearly all of the sensors currently available in the Modular Sensor Library.
 The default is for all of the sensors to be *live* in the unedited sketch.
 Please do not let this give you the impression that you can run all of these at once!
 When you set up the sketch for your sensors, you will *comment out* the lines that you do not need.
 The *comment out* character is two forward slashes '//'.
 To comment out multiple lines at a time, most code editors allow you to select all of the text you wish to comment out and do the following keystroke commands:
     - MacOS: <kbd>Command</kbd>+<kbd>/</kbd>